Stay in the loop! Subscribe to our mailing list

 The decisions of the GA are based on the proposals put forward by the Administrative Council (AC) – ACA’s management body.
 Like the General Assembly, the AC usually meets twice a year and is headed by the ACA President.
 It consists of up to 7 members – the ACA Administrators – elected by and from amongst the members of the General Assembly for a three-year term.
 This number includes the ACA Treasurer and the Vice-President.
 The mandate of all the Administrators is renewable once, except for the Vice-President.
 In addition, the ACA President and the Director are ex-officio members of the AC.

 The ACA Director heads the Brussels-based ACA Secretariat, which handles the day-to-day affairs of the association and supports the development of ACA members through policy updates (ACA Newsletter) and the production of policy briefs and analyses of broader issues related to the internationalisation of higher education.
-ACA Director is Bernd Wächter.
-He will be succeeded by Irina Ferencz on 1 September, 2020.
+The ACA Director from September 2020 is Irina Ferencz.

 ACA President+ Read more